openstack/manila/doc/source/devref/hpe_3par_driver.rst

 --------------------------------

 - HPE 3PAR File Persona must be initialized and started (:code:`startfs`)
-- A File Provisioning Group (FPG) must be created for use with Manila
+- A File Provisioning Group (FPG) must be created for use with manila
 - A Virtual File Server (VFS) must be created for the FPG
 - The VFS must be configured with an appropriate share export IP address
 - A local user in the Administrators group is needed for CIFS shares